abdullahIt18040/IT_job-preperation/ALL_importen_questiuon_Topic/ex_question/ex_question_solution.md

 ### Interview Answer

 > **Merge Sort guarantees O(n log n) in all cases, while Quick Sort is O(n log n) on average but can become O(n²) with poor pivot selection.**
+## In-place means sorting is performed within the original array using very little extra memory quick sort  is in place .